Purple group — BODY PARTS SURROUNDED BY TWO LETTERS

 Definitions for the most unusual words in today's puzzle

-a type of beer cocktail, also a word with a body part (hand) surrounded by two letters
+a type of beer cocktail, but in this context, it refers to a body part 'hand' surrounded by letters

-a type of poem or song, also a word with a body part (leg) surrounded by two letters
+a type of poem, but in this context, it refers to a body part 'leg' surrounded by letters

 Word definitions